-Identify any R/ECAPs or groupings of R/ECAP tracts.
+The following analysis identifies R/ECAPs and/or groupings of R/ECAP tracts.

 HUD defines racially or ethnically concentrated areas of poverty (R/ECAPs) as Census Tracts that meet both of the following criteria:

 - a non-White population of 50 percent or more, and - a poverty rate that exceeds 40% or a poverty rate that is three or more times the average Tract poverty rate for the metropolitan area, whichever threshold is lower.